indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-In Indiana, child support arrangements follow the event of dissolution of marriage, separation, or divorce.
-Child support is the legal responsibility to provide the finances to cater for a child produced in a relationship after the union does not exist anymore.
+In Indiana, child support arrangements typically follow the dissolution of marriage, separation, or divorce.
+Child support is the legal responsibility to provide the finances to care for a child produced in a relationship after the union ends.
 The parent who is to take care of the child after the child custody case receives the child support payment.

-In order to enforce child support law, The Indiana Child Support Operations are available in every county, which is in association with the Child Support Bureau of the Indiana Department of Child Services.
+To enforce child support law, the Indiana Child Support Operations are available in every county in association with the Child Support Bureau of the Indiana Department of Child Services.
 This department handles other support services as well.
 Child support processes are generally done in accordance with the Indiana Child Support Rules and Guidelines.

 • The name of the person involved in the record, unless said person is a juvenile